mfirry/sound-motion/README.md

 # TODO
 * disable create route
-* add social crap
-* add og tags for fb sharing
+* add social crap (fb-like per movie and tweet like 'this week @soundandmotionmilano #prometheus') ** add og tags for better fb sharing
 * add route /all to see complete list
 * add link to google maps position for venues (see down list)
 * add link to imdb
-* add poster from imdb (https://github.com/worr/node-imdb-api)
+** add poster from imdb (https://github.com/worr/node-imdb-api)

+#MAYBES
+* LOGO
-* maybe @text-decoration: line-through;@ to last week movie title
+* @text-decoration: line-through;@ to last week movie title
-* maybe bigger font for this week's movie (or maybe bigger font to label-success)
+* bigger font for this week's movie (or bigger font to label-success)
 * specify if movies have subs or not